-- must be in good academic standing (cumulative GPA of 3.0 or higher) as of the end of the Spring semester; and - 1. must have not more than one course (3 credits, including Thesis) remaining for completion of their degree requirements by the end of the Spring semester preceding the graduation ceremony; and - 2. must complete the remaining course not later than the Fall semester of the same academic year; OR (in the case of a Thesis) must have an approved Thesis Proposal with a completion timeline and an assigned Thesis Advisor; OR (in the case of an Internship) must have written confirmation of an approved Internship to be completed not later than the Fall semester of the same calendar year); and - 3. must complete online an Application Form for Participation in the Graduation Ceremony http://graduation.aud.edu/, which includes a commitment to take their remaining course and complete their degree requirements as soon as that remaining course is offered (not later than the Fall semester of the same calendar year, including Internships), OR, in the case of Theses, within the time limit for completion as published on this page.
+- 1. must be in good academic standing (cumulative GPA of 3.0 or higher) as of the end of the Spring semester; and - 1. must have not more than one course (3 credits, including Thesis) remaining for completion of their degree requirements by the end of the Spring semester preceding the graduation ceremony; and - must complete the remaining course not later than the Fall semester of the same academic year; OR (in the case of a Thesis) must have an approved Thesis Proposal with a completion timeline and an assigned Thesis Advisor; OR (in the case of an Internship) must have written confirmation of an approved Internship to be completed not later than the Fall semester of the same calendar year); and - 3. must complete the application to participate in the graduation ceremony online http://registrar.aud.edu/, which includes a commitment to take their remaining course and complete their degree requirements as soon as that remaining course is offered (not later than the Fall semester of the same calendar year, including Internships), OR, in the case of Theses, within the time limit for completion as published on this page.